 In this project, you will construct a small sculpture

 designed in clay and cast in cement.
-Your sculpture should be an abstract form
+Your sculpture can be representational, abstract, or non=representational.

-inspired by the fertility figures/modern figurative abstraction presentation.
+It can be inspired by the fertility figures/modern figurative abstraction.

 After choosing your subject, design your work using the principles of emphasis